fgmacedo/python-statemachine/docs/guards.md

      4. `!=` — Not equal.
      5. `<` — Lower than.
      6. `<=` — Lower than or equal.
-  - See the [comparisons](https://docs.python.org/3/reference/expressions.html#comparisons) from Python's.
+   - All comparison operations in Python have the same priority.

 3. **Parentheses for precedence**:
    - When operators with the same precedence appear in the expression, evaluation proceeds from left to right, unless parentheses specify a different order.